ceshine/favorita_sales_forecasting/README.md

 You can also use Mongo to save experiment results and hyper-parameters for each run.
 Please refer to the Sacred documentation for more details.

+### Prediction for Validation and Testing Dataset

+The CSV output will be saved in `cache/preds/val/` and `cache/preds/test/` respectively.

 ### Tensorboard

 Training and validation loss curves, and some of the embeddings are logged in tensorboard format.
 Launch tensorboad via: